 So, how to choose good luggage for travelling?

-First of all, you need to decide, which kind of luggage do you need.
+First of all, you need to decide, what kind of luggage do you need.

 If you’re based in Europe and planning to travel within Europe (that also works for Americans planning a long weekend trip to another American city), most probably, you will need hand-luggage only.
 Many European low-cost airlines (and recently not only low-cost airlines, e.g. British Airways, Lufthansa) introduced hand-luggage only fares, where you can only bring one cabin-size suitcase and sometimes 1 extra hand bag.